sapienfrom2000s/portfolio/_posts/2025-01-07-building-my-portfolio-from-zero-to-deployed.md

 - Monitoring and logging
 - Maybe a CDN if I'm feeling fancy

-## Why You Should Do This Too

-Logan was right - this is the perfect beginner DevOps project.
-You touch every part of the stack:
+## Summary

+This project covers the full deployment stack:
-- Infrastructure provisioning
+- Infrastructure provisioning with Terraform
-- Server administration
+- Server administration and configuration
-- Web server configuration
+- Web server setup with nginx
+- SSL certificate management
-- DNS management
+- DNS configuration
 - Application deployment

-And at the end, you have something real.
-Something that's yours.